 - Zero-tolerance lens

-The distinction between inferior quality and premium Rifle Scope is undeniable.
-At MSP, we only offer Optics from the most trusted brands like Nightforce Optics.
+The distinction between inferior quality and premium Nightforce Scope is undeniable.
+At MSP, we only offer Rifle Scopes from the most trusted brands like Nightforce Optics.
 Buy with confidence that we stand behind the product we sell.

 |SPECIFICATIONS||SHV 4-14 x56|